-Although the mold itself is common in aquamarine, it is also available in a myriad of colors including shades of light olive green and aqua which are very common.
-Light yellow-green, bright yellow-green, citron, light yellow-amber, gold amber, olive-yellow, olive amber and light olive green are scarce.
+Although the mold itself is common in aquamarine, it is also available in a myriad of other glass colors including shades of light olive green and aqua which are very common.
+Light yellow-green, bright yellow-green, citron, light yellow-amber, gold amber, olive-yellow, olive amber, and light olive green are scarce.
 Wine color is very rare.
-Dark cold blue is extremely rare along with sapphire blue, pinkish puce, red amber, and olive amber with topaz overtones.
+Dark cold blue is extremely rare along with deep Prussian blue, sapphire blue, pinkish puce, red amber, and olive amber with topaz overtones.
 This variety of colors is rather common for a Baltimore glass factory.

-What sets this deep Prussian blue example apart from all others is the color.
+What sets our deep Prussian blue example apart from all others is the color.
 Probably the finest color attainable with only four or five examples known.

-Support Image: Anchor And “Spring Garden / Glass Works” – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
+Support Images: Auction Lot 81: Anchor And “Spring Garden / Glass Works” – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
 Rich copper puce, applied mouth with ring – smooth base, pint; (1/4 inch resin repair on ground below cabin).
-GXIII-58 Beautiful color and bold embossing with an attractive “orange peel’ exterior surface.
+GXIII-58.
+Beautiful color and bold embossing with an attractive “orange peel’ exterior surface.
 Timothy and Christine Hill collection.
-Norman C. Heckler & Company Auction #159
+Norman Heckler Jr. & Sr., Norman C. Heckler & Company, Auction #159

-Support Image: Auction Lot 139: “Spring Garden / Glass Works” And Anchor – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
+Support Images: Auction Lot 139: “Spring Garden / Glass Works” And Anchor – Log Cabin Historical Flask, Spring Garden Glass Works, Baltimore, Maryland, 1860-1870.
 Brilliant sapphire blue, applied double collared mouth – smooth base, pint; (light exterior high point wear).
 GXIII-58 A beautiful and unique color for this mold.
 Fine condition.
-Ex Prince Cantacuzene collection, ex Charles B. Gardner collection, ex Bill Pollard collection.
-Norman C. Heckler & Company Auction #167
+Ex Prince Cantacuzene collection, ex Charles B. Gardner collection, ex Bill Pollard collection. – Norman Heckler Jr. & Sr., Norman C. Heckler & Company, Auction #167